azizcodes/azizcodes.github.io/_posts/2018-01-10-elisprequire.md

 The Hijri dates are usually off by a day or two.
 However, the date differences (calculated by the difference in Gregorian dates) should be consistent.

-In order to get the accurate date, you can use a simple table to construct a link to a website like islamicfinder, as below.
+In order to get the accurate date, you can use a simple table to construct a link to a website like islamicfinder, as below (the result is clickable link when you do this in org mode).

 ```
 |   | Year | Month    | Link                                                         |